LGBTQ rights in the Bahamas

-Lesbian, gay, bisexual and transgender (LGBT) people in the Bahamas face challenges not experienced by non-LGBT residents.
-While same-sex sexual activity is legal in the Bahamas, there are no laws that address discrimination or harassment on the account of sexual orientation or gender identity, nor does it recognize same sex unions in any form, whether it be marriage or partnerships.
+Lesbian, gay, bisexual and transgender (LGBT) people in the Bahamas have limited legal protections.
+While same-sex sexual activity is legal in the Bahamas, there are no laws that address discrimination in broad terms or harassment on the account of sexual orientation or gender identity, nor does it recognize same sex unions in any form, whether it be marriage or partnerships.
 Households headed by same-sex couples are also not eligible for any of the same rights given to opposite-sex married couples.

 Legality of same-sex sexual activity

 Same-sex relationships between consenting adults became legal in the Bahamas in 1991.
 However, the criminal code still requires a higher age of consent for homosexual acts.
 The legal age of consent to engage in sexual activity is 16 for straight couples and 18 for same-sex couples.

 Recognition of same-sex relationships

 Same-sex marriages and civil unions are not legal in the Bahamas.
 LGBT rights groups never challenged the country's marriage laws, and the "Bahamas Marriage Act" states that a Bahamian marriage is composed of a man and woman.

 In July 2011, after the ratification of the Maritime Marriage Law, former Minister of State for Finance, Zhivargo Laing, said, "As a community in The Bahamas we believe that a marriage must and should be and is between a man and a woman.
 A marriage is void if it took place between persons who were male and male or female and female.
 So, in this Maritime Marriage Bill we are stating this fact in the clear positive – a marriage must take place between a male and a female and we want that to be abundantly clear that, that is so and that is keeping with our community standard".

 In 2013, former Bahamian Chief Justice Michael L. Barnett stated: "I have no doubt that it is only a matter of time when the courts of The Bahamas will address the issue of same sex marriage.
 I also have no doubt that in deciding the issue we will have respect for the decisions that emanate not only from the Commonwealth countries like Canada and Australia, but also from decisions of the courts of the United States of America.
 But our references to the views of justices of the United States are not limited to referring to those decisions in our own judgments".

 In 2013, former Prime Minister Perry Christie said the Bahamas would not consider same-sex marriage saying "It’s something I don’t believe in".

 In 2016, campaigning for the 2016 Bahamian constitutional referendum the former Prime Minister Perry Christie reiterated his opposition to same-sex marriage saying: "I repeat: this referendum will not cause same-sex marriage to become legal in the Bahamas.
 Marriage in the Bahamas will be legal only if it is between a man and a woman, and male and female are determined at birth".